aellerton/japng/README.md

 examples limited and wasn't fond of the pixel-processing code for general purposes.
 The latter is *ancient*, last updated 10 years ago.

+There is also a 2009 closed-source project called ["japng"](https://www.reto-hoehener.ch/japng/) that seems only to be about writing (not reading) APNG files.

 ## Use Cases